 Located in Tomorrowland, The Lunching Pad should honestly be categorized as a snack stop rather than a quick service restaurant.
 If you’re looking for a hot dog or a Mickey-shaped pretzel, they’ve got it…but that’s about it.
 There are so many other Magic Kingdom restaurants that are worth your time, so don’t waste a second on The Lunching Pad.

-The only real upside of The Lunching Pad is that it’s located near a bunch of different rides, including Buzz Lightyear’s Space Ranger Spin and Stitch’s Great Escape.
-So if you want to grab something quick to eat while waiting in line for your next ride, The Lunching Pad will suffice.
+The only real upside of The Launching Pad is that it’s located near a bunch of different rides, including Buzz Lightyear’s Space Ranger Spin and Space Mountain.
+So if you want to grab something quick to eat while waiting in line for your next ride or while your DAS Pass is counting down, The Launching Pad will suffice.

 I hope you enjoyed reading about some of the best Magic Kingdom restaurants (and learning about the ones you should avoid too).
 What do you think?
 Do you agree or disagree?
 Let me know in the comments what you think are the best places to eat in Magic Kingdom!
 As always, if you have any questions, I am happy to answer them for you!
 Thank you for reading!